sjbylo/container-workshop/04-share-your-container-image/README.md

 # Share your container image

-*Note: This lab is optional.
-If you encounter problems uploading your image, don't worry because the next labs can use another identical image which is already available*
+**Note: This lab is optional.
+If you encounter problems uploading your image, don't worry because the next labs can use another identical image which is already available**.

 To share your image you need to upload it to a *container registry*.  _docker.io_ is probably one you could use.
 For these labs we will use _quay.io_ because it also has some very interesting features, e.g. automatic security vulnerability scanning of your images.